Cerbur/Cerbur/README.md

 - Turning messy business rules into reusable system capabilities.
 - Cache design, hot key handling, async decoupling and eventual consistency.
 - Building systems where complexity stays inside the right boundary.

-## Experience Highlights

-- Promotion systems for multiple Temu business modes: coupons, discounts, campaigns and regional rollout.
-- Designed active cache flow based on Binlog / DTS to protect core trading queries from hot key and DB pressure.
-- Worked on Sieve, a product-selection system using MQ, HBase, Elasticsearch and Flink.
-- Reduced repeated product-pool recalculation triggers by about 95% through stream aggregation.
-- At Shopee, worked on virtual product fulfillment and reduced interface failure rate from 30% to below 0.1%.

 ## Channel